CodeYourFuture/javascript-tutorials/class2/README.md

 Don't let customers hungry.

 - store number of customers
-- use *while* loop to server food as many times as there is number of customers.
+- use a loop to server food as many times as there is number of customers.
 Each time print to console message that you are serving and number of the customer.

 ### Functions

 #### Coin flipper with function
 file: `flip_coin.js`

-In coin flipper program, we flip the coin twice.
-We use for this expression `Math.floor(Math.random() * 2)` which is not very clear what it means at the first look.
+In coin flipper program, we flip the coin on two places.
+We use for this expression `Math.floor(Math.random() * 2)` and it is not very clear to understand what it means at the first look.
 We can do better.

 - Change your program to use function instead of `Math.floor(Math.random() * 2)` to flip the coin.

+Look on the code, can you change it to flip the coin only once?

 #### Sum it!
 file: `adder.js`